Must See Castles Around the World

 The three medieval castles I am talking about are Castello di Sasso Corbaro, Castello di Montebello, and Castelgrande and they are located in Bellinzona, Switzerland.

 The Castello di Sasso Corbaro is the “newest” of the three; it stands 230 meters above Bellinzona and, although it is the least scenic of the three, the views from up there are simply incredible.

 Castello di Montebello is the middle castle and the most beautiful one.
-There’s an ancient drawbridge, suggestive secret passages, imposing towers, and thick defensive walls adorned with merlons which connect this castle with Castelgrande.
+There’s an ancient drawbridge, suggestive secret passages, imposing towers, and thick defensive walls adorned with merlons that connect this castle with Castelgrande.
 There’s a tiny museum, too – if you are interested.
-Unique experience: from April to October (check the exact dates and times with the local tourist office) a local master butcher will teach you how to “make” your own salami; then once the maturation process is over, he will send the salami your home.
+Unique experience: from April to October (check the exact dates and times with the local tourist office) a local master butcher will teach you how to “make” your own salami; then once the maturation process is over, he will send the salami to your home.

 The last castle, the one right in the heart of town is Castelgrande.
 It is the oldest of the three, with two beautiful towers and a small museum.
 Here, too, you can have a unique experience: eat lunch or dinner in the castle’s restaurant, which is run by the local hotel school: the food is good and not overpriced.

 In the castle courtyard, you can often find festivals or events going on.
-In summer there are concerts and a month-long open-air cinema event, but the very best time to be in Bellinzona is the last weekend of May, when the medieval performance La Spada nella Rocca takes place.
+In summer there are concerts and a month-long open-air cinema event, but the very best time to be in Bellinzona is the last weekend of May when the medieval performance La Spada nella Rocca takes place.
 There are historical re-enactments and jousting.
-People attend wearing medieval costumes, you can watch craftsmen at work, take part in archery challenges and sword-fights and even see warriors in their armor.
+People attend wearing medieval costumes, you can watch craftsmen at work, take part in archery challenges and sword fights and even see warriors in their armor.

 Neuschwanstein Castle, Schwangau, Germany